April · Fair Housing Month

 The setupThe seller tells you they'd "prefer a family" or "don't want to sell to a same-sex couple."
 They're asking you to filter offers.

 The realityWashington explicitly protects sexual orientation and gender identity in housing (RCW 49.60, 2006).
 HUD enforces sex-based protections under the FHA as covering SOGI (2021).
-Agreeing to filter is a fair-housing violation and a REALTOR Code of Ethics violation (Article 10).
-You'd be personally liable.
+Agreeing to filter is a fair-housing violation and a REALTOR Code of Ethics violation (Article 10) — personal liability lands on the agent.

-Your moveShut it down on the spot.
-"I can't do that — it's illegal under state and federal law.
+A fair-housing moveAn agent following fair housing shuts it down on the spot: "I can't do that — it's illegal under state and federal law.
 I have to present every written offer and I can't filter buyers by who they are."
-If the client won't back off, withdraw from the listing.
+If the client won't back off, a fair-housing-minded agent withdraws from the listing.

 Source of income